 5. Obtain Copies of the Death Certificate

-State laws regarding who can obtain certified copies differ, but if a court has already named an executor or estate administrator, it will be that person’s job to obtain copies.
-If there is no court appointed representative, it will be up to a family member to obtain the certified copies of the certificate.
+State laws regarding who can obtain certified copies differ, but if a court (or the will) has already named an executor or estate administrator, that person can obtain copies.
+If there’s no court-appointed representative, it’s up to a family member to obtain certified copies.

 6. Plan the Funeral Service

-You can usually wait a couple of days or more before you begin making these plans, and can use that time to determine if the decedent left behind any instructions.
-Follow the decedent’s wishes, if you know them, or the instructions left behind in the estate planning documents.
+You can usually wait a couple of days or more before you begin making these plans.
+Use that time to determine whether the decedent left behind any instructions.
+Follow the decedent’s wishes if you know them or the instructions left behind in the estate planning documents.

-Manage and Settle the Estate
+Manage & Settle the Estate

-The estate settlement process is the legal process of disposing of the assets, paying the debts, and addressing any other questions or legal issues that might arise, such as who becomes the owner of the decedent’s pets, or who is legally responsible for caring for any young children who were in the decedent’s care.
+The estate settlement process is the legal process of disposing of the assets, paying the debts, and addressing any other questions or legal issues that arise, such as who becomes the owner of the decedent’s pets or who is legally responsible for caring for any young children who were in the decedent’s care.

-As a general rule, only those who are chosen by the decedent or granted permission by a court can settle the estate.You can’t, for example, simply decide to start taking grandma’s money out of her bank account after she dies, even if you’re sure you know where the money has to go.
+As a general rule, only those chosen by the decedent or granted permission by a court can settle the estate.You can’t simply decide to start taking Grandma’s money out of her bank account after she dies, even if you’re sure you know where the money has to go.

 Pay for Estate Expenses

-In practical terms, this means that if you personally incur expenses when you, for example, pay for pet food to care for the decedent’s pets that were left behind, you can bill the estate to receive compensation for those expenses.
+In practical terms, that means that if you personally incur expenses when you, for example, pay for pet food to care for the decedent’s pets that were left behind, you can bill the estate to receive compensation for those expenses.